MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_receive_mbim_fragment.md

     //
     // Write the response MBIM message into the buffer.
     // This example uses memset as an illustration of how
-    // it can being completed sycnchronously.
+    // it can being completed synchronously.
     //
     memset(buffer, '*', bufferSize);
     filledSize = bufferSize;